Suzette Quintanilla: 1983-1988: Selena y Los Dinos

-Their 1986 single, "Dame Un Beso" generated considerable airplay, becoming Selena y Los Dinos' first commercially acclaimed single of their career.
-The song was one of the most played songs on radio stations in Texas while ranking at number one in El Paso, Texas.
-Their album, Alpha was a moderate success for the group, which provided them with a growing fan base.
-Selena's win for the Tejano Music Award for Female Entertainer of the Year caused controversy as audiences were shocked that a 15-year-old dethroned the genre's frontwoman Laura Canales.
-Selena y Los Dinos was also nominated for Most Promising Band, making Selena the only female artist to be nominated outside of the Female Vocalist category.
-Alpha was also nominated for the Tejano Music Award for Album of the Year, while A.B. introduced a drum machine to support Suzette.
+Their 1986 single, "Dame Un Beso", received considerable airplay and was Selena y Los Dinos' first commercially-successful single.
+The song was one of the most-played songs on Texas radio stations, ranking at number one in El Paso.
+Their album, Alpha, was moderately successful and enlarged the group's fan base.
+Selena's receipt of the Tejano Music Award for Female Entertainer of the Year surprised audiences for a 15-year-old dethroning genre frontwoman Laura Canales.
+Selena y Los Dinos was also nominated for the Most Promising Band award, making Selena the only female artist nominated outside the Female Vocalist category.
+Alpha was nominated for the Tejano Music Award for Album of the Year, and A.B. introduced a drum machine to support Suzette.

-In April 1987, And the Winner Is... was released, which followed Muñequito de Trapo (1987).
-The album alludes to the accolades Selena y Los Dinos accrued since their entry into the music industry.
-And the Winner Is... encompassed "La Bamba", a pop cover of Ritchie Valens 1957 song, which was released as a single in the summer of 1987.
-Tim Baker of Newsweek characterized the track as a "clubbified remix".
-"La Bamba" emerged as the most memorable track off And the Winner Is..., and was released in the wake of the success of Miami Sound Machine.
-"La Bamba" entered the US Billboard Hot Latin Tracks chart in August 1987, marking Selena y Los Dinos' inaugural appearance on a music chart; it eventually peaked at number 20.
-Selena y Los Dinos' version was released around the same time as Los Lobos' rendition, which supported the film La Bamba (1987).
-Abraham recollected how A.B. could not rival Hollywood, and the group's version began to decline on the chart as Los Lobos ascended; "we were an unknown group, they knocked us away," Abraham later remarked.
+And the Winner Is... was released in April 1987, following Muñequito de Trapo that year.
+The album's title alludes to the band's recognition since their entrance into the music industry.
+And the Winner Is... included "La Bamba", a pop cover of Ritchie Valens' 1957 song, which was released as a single in summer 1987.
+Tim Baker of Newsweek called the track a "clubbified remix".
+"La Bamba", the album's most memorable track, was released in the wake of Miami Sound Machine's success.
+It entered the US Billboard Hot Latin Tracks chart in August 1987, the group's first appearance on a music chart, and peaked at number 20.
+Selena y Los Dinos' version was released around the same time as Los Lobos' version, which appeared in the film La Bamba.
+Abraham remembered that A.B. could not rival Hollywood, and the group's version began to fall on the chart as Los Lobos' rose; "we were an unknown group, they knocked us away," he later said.

-In 1988, Selena y Los Dinos released Preciosa and Dulce Amor, marking a turning point in their career.
-The band became one of Texas's most requested Tejano groups on radio stations.
-At the 1989 Tejano Music Awards, following La Sombra's withdrawal, Rick Trevino invited Selena y Los Dinos to open the ceremony.
-The event drew industry executives, including scouts from CBS Records and newly established EMI Latin.
-While CBS presented a higher financial offer, EMI Latin president José Behar expressed a strong interest in signing the group.
-Abraham favored EMI's proposal, drawn by the label's promise of a future crossover into the mainstream market.
-Abraham was intent on positioning his children as pioneers of the new imprint, the group rebranded simply as Selena.
+Selena y Los Dinos released Preciosa and Dulce Amor in 1988, a turning point in their career; the band became one of Texas's most-requested Tejano groups on radio stations.
+At the 1989 Tejano Music Awards, after La Sombra's withdrawal, Rick Trevino invited Selena y Los Dinos to open the ceremony.
+The event drew industry executives, including scouts from CBS Records and the new EMI Latin.
+CBS made a higher financial offer, but EMI Latin president José Behar expressed a strong interest in signing the group.
+Abraham favored EMI's proposal, drawn by the label's promise of a future crossover with the mainstream market; the group rebranded as, simply, Selena.